 How To Give?

 Oftentimes people think of giving as solely financial, however, it encompasses much more.
 Stewardship isn’t just about money, but about our time and talents.
-Perhaps God has given you talents that could really help a ministry, or you have extra time and are looking to get involved.
+Perhaps God has given you talents to help a ministry, or you have extra time and are looking to get involved.
 Those are just as important as giving money.

 It is much easier to give money than our time and talents (at no charge).
 But being a good steward means we are to give of everything God has given to us, not just the easy things.